JappyPing/noise2read/docs/source/Usage/Parameters.rst

 * ``min_freq`` [default= ``5`` ]

-    - The predetermined threshold to filtered out low-frequency reads after correction by noise2read simplify_correction to eliminate noise for simulation.
+    - The predetermined threshold to filtered out low-frequency reads after correction by the simplified version of noise2read to eliminate noise for simulation.

 * ``min_read_count`` [default= ``30`` ]